 - 1) Borrower A has a Plan 2 loan in debit and a Plan 1 loan in credit.
-The credit balance on Borrower A's Plan 1 loan is £11.
+The credit balance on their Plan 1 loan is £11.
 SLC write to the borrower to inform them of the credit balance on their Plan 1 loan.
-After 60 days Borrower A hasn't contacted SLC to request a refund of the credit balance.
-The credit balance is treated as a direct repayment and allocated the Plan 2 loan. - 2) Borrower B has a Plan 1 loan, a Plan 2 loan and a Plan 4 loan.
+After 60 days the borrower hasn't contacted SLC to request a refund of the credit balance.
+The credit balance is treated as a direct repayment and allocated the Plan 2 loan. - 2) Borrower B has a Plan 1 loan, a Plan 2 loan and a PGL.
 There is a credit balance of £250 on their Plan 1 loan.
-As Borrower B has loans under more than two plan types SLC write to inform the borrower of the credit balance but will not treat the credit balance as a direct repayment toward any of the other loan balances.
+Because the borrower has loans under more than 2 plan types SLC write to the borrower to inform them of the credit balance but will not treat the credit balance as a direct repayment toward any of the other loan balances.